 A bone density test determines the bone mineral density (BMD).
 Your BMD is compared to 2 norms—healthy young adults (your T-score) and age-matched adults (your Z-score).

 First, your BMD result is compared with the BMD results from healthy 25- to 35-year-old adults of your same sex and ethnicity.
 The standard deviation (SD) is the difference between your BMD and that of the healthy young adults.
 This result is your T-score.
-Positive T-scores indicate the bone is stronger than normal; negative T-scores indicate the bone is weaker than normal.
+Positive T-scores mean the bone is stronger than normal.
+Negative T-scores mean the bone is weaker than normal.

 - A T-score within 1 SD (+1 or -1) of the young adult mean indicates normal bone density.